matijakolaric-com/django-music-publisher/docs/manual_works.rst

 Library
 +++++++

 Django-Music-Publisher has good support for music libraries.
-If a work is part of a :doc:`library <manual_labels_libraries>`, then a :doc:`library release <manual_releases>` must be set here.
+If a work is part of a :doc:`library <manual_libraries>`, then a :doc:`library release <manual_releases>` must be set here.

 Writers in Work
 +++++++++++++++